Looking into baby's eyes

-Knowing exactly how a baby's eyes develop—and how to protect them during this critical time—has been the focus of pioneering research at JOHNSON'S® for years.
+Knowing exactly how a baby's eyes develop—and how to protect them during this critical time—has been the focus of JOHNSON'S® Baby Brand researchers for years.

 We've learned that your baby doesn't blink nearly as much as you do; in fact, during the first year, babies blink 2 to 5 times per minute while adults blink 12 to 20 times per minute.
 And a blink reflex that is still developing means that baby may not be as able to protect her eyes from irritants or accidental splashes.